aotter/trek-sdk-docs/iOS/AdMob_mediation_banner.md

 The **adType** please fill in **suprAd**，the **adPlace** please fill in your "**AotterTrek Banner adPlace**" .

-If you want to test, please use the test key & adPlace below，
+If you want to test, please use the test key & adPlace，see the below

 - CLIENT_ID : `21tgwWwuzFYiD4ko5Klr`
 - CLIENT_SECRET : `fD8P20gzWYrlbuwWklRkicYcNwlWZSZwV+iHj3TzGSzzyfgTWmVR5trs5F1Dp+x9tX2jxq44`